Amigo calls itself a mid-cost provider. What is the definition of mid-cost and what is the difference between mid-cost and high cost credit?

 **FCA Handbook, High cost short term credit definition

-Amigo was founded in 2005 and has grown to become the UK's largest provider of guarantor loans, with approximately 88% UK product share as of 31 March 2018.
+Amigo Loans was founded in 2005 and has grown to become the UK's largest provider of guarantor loans, with approximately 88% UK product share as of 31 March 2018.

 This is product share, not market share, and the reason for this distinction is because there is significant opportunity for growth outside of this current borrower pool.

-The addressable non-standard finance market in the UK is estimated to be c.20% of the current adult population; 5 million credit impaired adults, 7.5 million adults with low credit status or no credit history and c.2 million highly indebted individuals (totalling at around 10 – 12 million adults, accounting for overlap).
+The addressable non-standard finance sector in the UK is estimated to be c.20% of the current adult population; 5 million credit impaired adults, 7.5 million adults with low credit status or no credit history and c.2 million highly indebted individuals (totalling at around 10 – 12 million adults, accounting for overlap).

-This is the growth potential that Amigo is targeting as the leading provider of guarantor loans in the UK.
+This is the growth potential that Amigo Loans is targeting as the leading provider of guarantor loans in the UK.

 We have confidence in our affordability processes which have been thoroughly reviewed during the Financial Conduct Authority authorisation process and are supplemented by regular internal reviews.

 It’s not in Amigo’s interest to give out loans to individuals who are unable to repay them and our affordability processes go above and beyond standard industry practice by asking for a detailed line by line breakdown of expenses from both the borrower and the guarantor.
-Amigo charges no additional fees or costs, including to customers in arrears, and already caps the total interest a customer will pay.
+Amigo Loans charges no additional fees or costs, including to customers in arrears, and already caps the total interest a customer will pay.